-These factors can shave a huge amount of time off the bridging finance application process, but this comes at a cost.
+These factors can shave a huge amount of time off the application process, but this comes at a cost.
 They greatly increase the risk to the lender, as they reduce their understanding of their security property.

 By increasing the risk to the lender, naturally, this will, therefore, increase how much you’ll need to repay.
-This is one of the main considerations for lending via a bridge loan.

 Your lender and broker play a key role in ensuring your application is completed quickly, but there is only so much they can do.
 The approach taken by the borrower is equally important to ensure quick completion.

-When a lender begins a full application after approving a new bridging loan in principle, they will let you know exactly what is needed to progress to a full offer.
+When a lender begins a full application after approving a new loan in principle, they will let you know exactly what is needed to progress to a full offer.
 These will usually be documents such as confirmation of ID, confirmation of your exit strategy (how you intend to repay the loan), a property valuation report etc.